General Sciences and Arts Program

 Your academic advisor will help you plan your schedule with courses that satisfy the general education requirements of all majors and will provide resources and guidance to help you find a major that best suits your interests, talents and values.

 Enroll in the General Sciences and Arts Program and invest in your future.

 Most students change their major at least once, and many change it three to four times during their years in college.
 Not being sure what you want to major in means you are open to exploring the options and to finding what is best for you.
-Being Undecided can be a creative, positive space in which you learn more about what's available and more about yourself.
+Exploring majors is a creative, positive space in which you learn more about what's available and more about yourself.

 Being happy with your major = enthusiasm for learning, motivation for going to class, and a higher grade point average.
 Find the major that's best for you.

 Resources for Success at Tech